FULLSHADE/Auto-Elevate/README.md

 ## To-Do

-- [ ] Implement a standalone version of method 41 from UACME to automate the process further
+- [ ] Implement a standalone version of method 41 from UACME (or similar) to automate the process further